cibi29/Weekly-Status-Update/README.md

 # Weekly-Status-Update
 This page will temporary reflect weekly updates on the project

+## Week 9
+* Regenerating parallel corpus for English - Hindi for Jerin’s MT.
+Previous output was in paragraphs and parallel sentences could not be obtained easily.
+* Reading the following paper - Word Translation Without Parallel Data - Alexis Conneau
+* Final Results on Sentiment Analysis Task -
+		Word Embeddings from translated data - 71.6 percent accuracy Fasttext Word Embeddings - 55.79 percent accuracy
+* For the sentiment analysis task, translated embeddings seem to perform better than fasttext embeddings.
+As mentioned in multiple papers however, some embeddings are better suited for certain tasks.
+Word2vec captures semantics better than fasttext, hence this result.
+This does not necessarily mean that these translated embeddings are altogether better than fasttext.
+More tasks should help us get a better evaluation.

 ## Week 8
 * Evaluating Hindi - embeddings using Sentiment Analysis Task on IMDB reviews dataset containing 50000 balanced reviews .
 * On Original English dataset - reported accuracy is 87 % and state of the art is 88.89 percent.